podkovyrova/rsschool-cv/cv.md

 + Figma
 + Agile, Scrum, Kanban
 + BEM
-+ QA: Postman, Charles Proxy, Graylog and so so so on
++ QA Tools: Postman, Charles Proxy, Graylog and so so so on
 ## Code
 Slider code I created
 ```